 Oldsmobile sensed a winning recipe here, and the Cutlass would soon begin its march to market dominance as it became the best-selling Oldsmobile (surpassing the Delta 88) in 1975, and ultimately the best selling car in America almost every year(!) between 1976 and 1981.
 That feat wouldn’t be bested until the Toyota Camry began its incredible run in the late 1990s.

 One Big Happy Cutlass Family

 The Cutlass lineage gets a little bit murky as the 1980s arrived.
-For starters, GM shrunk the A-body across every division in 1978 (which would soon be rechristened the G-Body), and the Cutlass grew other submodels like the Calais.
+For starters, GM shrunk the G/A-body designs across every division in 1978, and the Cutlass grew other submodels like the Calais.

-This era era also has the infamy of carrying the ill-fated Oldsmobile 350 diesel.
+This era also has the infamy of carrying the ill-fated Oldsmobile 350 diesel.

 In fact, both the 442 and Hurst/Olds packages briefly reappeared around this time, adding some throwback street cred to the Cutlass faithful.
 The factory powerplant of choice was a 307 cubic inch version of Oldsmobile’s familiar V8—but nowadays it’s not uncommon to see Cutlasses (Cutli?) running SBCs and even LS- and LT-series engines.

 After a 1988 redesign, even the Cutlass Supreme found itself on a front-wheel drive platform.
 Yet Oldsmobile kept some vestiges of performance alive during the Cutlass’ fifth generation.
 At various points over its production run, you could get a five-speed transmission paired with Oldsmobile’s relatively potent Quad-IV and 3.4L V6 engines.

 Ultimately though, the Cutlass would drift away as little more than a re-skinned FWD Chevy Malibu.